jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-3-connecting-nodejs-to-client.md

 Alternatives to React include Vue.js, Angular, and Svelte.

 Because our project is only intended for learning purposes we'll include React in our project via CDN.
-Keep in mind that this isn't the approach you'd take to build any serious type of React app.
+Keep in mind that this isn't the approach you'd take to build a production grade React app.

-We need the core React package along with the **react-dom** which is what allows React to work with the web browser.
+We'll include the core React package along with its web-specific counterpart, the **react-dom**.

 > If you've heard of React Native, or Electron, they use their own versions of **react-dom** alongside the core React package to build products for Android/iOS and cross-platform desktop applications.

 Since web browsers don't understand React, we use what's called a **transpiler** to convert React code into plain JavaScript.
 Transpilers are also called source-to-source compilers because they transform code written in one language, into code written in another language.
 In this case, even though React is built on JavaScript, it uses its own special syntax called JSX which needs to be transformed before the browser can understand it.

-> You should know about transpilers are also used to transform ES6+ JavaScript into earlier JavaScript versions.
-Since older browsers may not support ES6+, if you want your JavaScript code to run on as many browsers as possible you need to transform it into a pre-ES6 version, usually ES5
+> You should know that transpilers are also used to transform ES6+ JavaScript into earlier JavaScript versions.
+Since older browsers may not support ES6+, if you want your JavaScript code to run on as many browsers as possible you need to transform it into a pre-ES6 version, usually ES5.

 The transpiler most used with JavaScript and React is called [Babel](https://babeljs.io/) and we can include it in our project via CDN as well.

 #### Getting started with react

-Include these CDN links in the head of the index.html page located in your public folder:
+Include the following CDN links in the head of the index.html page located in your public folder:

 ```html
 <!DOCTYPE html>